Elizabeth Holmes gets more than 11 years for Theranos scam

 According to a 2016 survey by the Bureau of Justice Statistics, more than half of women entering federal prison — 58% — reported being mothers of minor children.

+But Kramer said it seemed clear that Davila did not allow the pregnancy to sway his judgement.
+His sentence “was a lesson about justice being blind, whether you are woman, a mother, a powerful figure, you are still going to be treated equally under the law.”

 Federal prosecutor Robert Leach described the Theranos scam as one of the most egregious white-collar crimes ever committed in Silicon Valley.
-In a scathing 46-page memo, Leach told the judge he has an opportunity to send a message that curbs the hubris and hyperbole unleashed by the tech boom of the last 30 years.
+In a scathing 46-page memo, Leach told the judge he has an opportunity to send a message to curb the hubris and hyperbole unleashed by the tech boom of the last 30 years.

-Holmes “preyed on hopes of her investors that a young, dynamic entrepreneur had changed healthcare,” Leach wrote.
-“And through her deceit, she attained spectacular fame, adoration and billions of dollars of wealth.”

-Even though Holmes was acquitted by a jury on four counts of fraud and conspiracy tied to patients who took Theranos blood tests, Leach also asked the judge to factor in the health threats posed by Holmes’ conduct.
+Even though Holmes was acquitted on four counts of fraud and conspiracy tied to patients who took Theranos blood tests, Leach also asked the judge to factor in the health threats posed by Holmes’ conduct.

-Holmes’ lawyer Kevin Downey painted her as a selfless visionary who spent 14 years of her life trying to revolutionize health care.

 Balwani, 57, is scheduled to be sentenced Dec.
 7 after being convicted in a July trial on 12 counts of fraud and conspiracy.